fragkotseni/Raspberry-Pi-Portfolio/README.md

 CPU - ARM processor with integrated graphics.
 It is the heart of the device which controls the I/O devices and computations.

-HDMI Ports - High Definition Multimedia Interface used for transmitting video and digital audtio data from a computer to monitor or digital TV.
+Micro HDMI Ports - High Definition Multimedia Interface used for transmitting video and digital audtio data from a computer to monitor or digital TV.

 GPIO Ports - General Purpose Input Output Ports which allows the user to interface various I/P devices.